erfansn/AR-Touch/README.md

 You can see the list of tested classes [here](https://github.com/ErfanSn/AR-Touch/issues/16).

+## 👷‍♂️ Steps to Build
+1. Download **NDK** version `25.2.9519653` from the SDK manager.
+2. Download and extract the [Android OpenCV SDK version 4.10](https://github.com/opencv/opencv/releases/download/4.10.0/opencv-4.10.0-android-sdk.zip).
+   1. Create the `opencv.properties` file in the root project.
+   2. Set OpenCV SDK directory to `sdk.dir` property.
+3. Build the project as an Android Developer.

 ## 📚 More about
 If you want to know about the process of evolution and other aspects of this project, you can read the project report.
 This project was for my undergraduate degree at the *University of Tabriz*.
 - [English version](https://docs.google.com/document/d/1ENNQMLADxYiPcoJ0-0cCe4P9LCgyyeuu/edit?usp=sharing&ouid=115301471611369797131&rtpof=true&sd=true)
 - [Persian version](https://docs.google.com/document/d/1lADQhTCvIjpkDAU-ZE4bby3WU_DpsMjH/edit?usp=sharing&ouid=115301471611369797131&rtpof=true&sd=true)

 ## 🤝 Contributation
 I welcome and appreciate contributions from the community to improve the AR Touch project.
 If you have any ideas, suggestions, or feedback to enhance the project, feel free to share them in the Discussions section.

 You can actively participate by:
 - Opening `discussions` to propose new features or improvements.
 - Creating `new issue` to report the bugs you encounter during testing.
 - Submitting `pull requests` to introduce code enhancements or optimizations.

 ## 💖 Sponsors and Supporters
-Thank you for taking the time to read about the AR Touch project!
-If you find the project fascinating, your financial support would be truly heartwarming.
+Thank you for considering supporting the AR Touch project!
+Your donation, no matter the amount, makes a significant impact and inspires us to push the boundaries of what's possible.
 By clicking on the **Sponsor** button right now, you can become a valuable partner in the project's evolution.
-Every donation, no matter the amount, makes a significant impact and inspires us to push the boundaries of what's possible.

-Join us in shaping the future of touchless interactions with your generous support.
 Let's make magic together! 🌟

 ## 📜 License
 **AR Touch** is distributed under the terms of the Apache License (Version 2.0).
 See the [license](LICENSE) for more information.